kovasap/mod_rng_free/README.md

 some weapons (like the whip) could be the hardest to dodge and be weak at actually doing damage.

-With this system, the player would have a choice when building their brothers defenses to either (1) focus on light armor and have a large fatigue pool to use for dodging, or (2) focus on heavy armor and plan to just tank more hits, or (3) something in the middle.
+With this system, the player would have a choice when building their brother's defenses to either (1) focus on light armor and have a large fatigue pool to use for dodging, or (2) focus on heavy armor and plan to just tank more hits, or (3) something in the middle.